Alaska’s North Slope shaken by 2 largest recorded quakes

-ANCHORAGE, Alaska (AP) — The largest earthquake to ever rock Alaska’s North Slope was followed about six hours later by the second largest — an aftershock of the first.
+ANCHORAGE, Alaska (AP) — An earthquake and an aftershock that followed Sunday were the two largest recorded temblors to rock Alaska’s North Slope, according to quake experts.

 A magnitude 6.4 earthquake shook the ground at 6:58 a.m.
-Sunday about 343 miles (551 kilometers) northeast of Fairbanks.

-The epicenter was north of the Brook Range, the mountains that run west to east from northern Alaska to Yukon Territory.
+Sunday on the northern side the Brook Range, the mountains that run west to east from northern Alaska to Yukon Territory.
+The epicenter was 343 miles (551 kilometers) northeast of Fairbanks.

+The previous most powerful recorded quake, going back “many decades,” was a magnitude 5.2 quake in 1995, state seismologist Michael West said.
+Sixty times more energy was released Sunday, West said.

+Six hours later after the main quake, seismometers recorded a magnitude 6.0 quake, West said.
+It was one of a few dozen aftershocks measured at magnitude 4.0 or greater in the 24 hours after the initial shallow, strike-slip quake, which occur when blocks in a vertical fault line move horizontally.

 Most Read Business Stories